tannewt/wa-law.org/bill/2021-22/hb/1050/S2/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1050-S2.xml)
 ## Section 1
-(1) The legislature finds that hydrofluorocarbons are air pollutants that pose significant threats to our environment.
+1. The legislature finds that hydrofluorocarbons are air pollutants that pose significant threats to our environment.
 Although hydrofluorocarbons currently represent a small proportion of the state's greenhouse gas emissions, emissions of hydrofluorocarbons have been rapidly increasing in the United States and worldwide, and they are hundreds to thousands of times more potent than carbon dioxide.
 In 2019, the legislature took a significant step towards reducing greenhouse gas emissions from hydrofluorocarbons by transitioning to the use of less damaging hydrofluorocarbons or suitable substitutes in certain new foam, aerosol, and refrigerant uses.
 However, significant sources of hydrofluorocarbon emissions in Washington remain unaddressed by the 2019 legislation, including legacy uses of hydrofluorocarbons as a refrigerant in infrastructure that was installed prior to the effective dates of the restrictions in the 2019 law, and from sources like stationary air conditioners and heat pumps that were not covered by the 2019 law.

-(2) Therefore, it is the intent of the legislature to reduce hydrofluorocarbon emissions, including by:
+2. Therefore, it is the intent of the legislature to reduce hydrofluorocarbon emissions, including by:

-(a) Authorizing the establishment of a maximum global warming potential threshold for hydrofluorocarbons used as a refrigerant;
+    a.
+Authorizing the establishment of a maximum global warming potential threshold for hydrofluorocarbons used as a refrigerant;

-(b) Authorizing the regulation of hydrofluorocarbons in air conditioning and heat pumps;
+    b.
+Authorizing the regulation of hydrofluorocarbons in air conditioning and heat pumps;

-(c) Applying the same basic emission control requirements to hydrofluorocarbons that have long applied to ozone-depleting substances used as refrigerants;
+    c.
+Applying the same basic emission control requirements to hydrofluorocarbons that have long applied to ozone-depleting substances used as refrigerants;

-(d) Establishing a program to reduce leaks and encourage refrigerant recovery from large refrigeration and air conditioning systems;
+    d.
+Establishing a program to reduce leaks and encourage refrigerant recovery from large refrigeration and air conditioning systems;

-(e) Directing the state building code council to adopt codes that are consistent with the goal of reducing greenhouse gas emissions associated with hydrofluorocarbons;
+    e.
+Directing the state building code council to adopt codes that are consistent with the goal of reducing greenhouse gas emissions associated with hydrofluorocarbons;

-(f) Establishing a state procurement preference for recycled refrigerants; and (g) Allowing consideration of the global warming potential of refrigerants used in equipment incentivized under utility conservation programs.
+    f.
+Establishing a state procurement preference for recycled refrigerants; and

+    g.
+Allowing consideration of the global warming potential of refrigerants used in equipment incentivized under utility conservation programs.

 ## Section 2
+    b.
+[Empty]

-(b)(i) "Air conditioning" includes chillers, except for purposes of section 8 of this act.
+        i.
+"Air conditioning" includes chillers, except for purposes of section 8 of this act.

-(ii) "Air conditioning" includes heat pumps.
+        ii.
+"Air conditioning" includes heat pumps.

-(c) "Air conditioning" applies to stationary air conditioning equipment and does not apply to mobile air conditioning, including those used in motor vehicles, rail and trains, aircraft, watercraft, recreational vehicles, recreational trailers, and campers.
+    c.
+"Air conditioning" applies to stationary air conditioning equipment and does not apply to mobile air conditioning, including those used in motor vehicles, rail and trains, aircraft, watercraft, recreational vehicles, recreational trailers, and campers.

-(2) "Class I substance" and "class II substance" means those substances listed in 42 U.S.C.
+2. "Class I substance" and "class II substance" means those substances listed in 42 U.S.C.
 Sec.
 7671a, as of November 15, 1990, or those substances listed in Appendix A or B of Subpart A of 40 C.F.R.
 Part 82, as of January 3, 2017.

-(3) "Department" means the department of ecology.
+3. "Department" means the department of ecology.

-(4) "Hydrofluorocarbons" means a class of greenhouse gases that are saturated organic compounds containing hydrogen, fluorine, and carbon.
+4. "Hydrofluorocarbons" means a class of greenhouse gases that are saturated organic compounds containing hydrogen, fluorine, and carbon.

-(5) "Ice rink" means a frozen body of water, hardened chemicals, or both, including, but not limited to, professional ice skating rinks and those used by the general public for recreational purposes.
+5. "Ice rink" means a frozen body of water, hardened chemicals, or both, including, but not limited to, professional ice skating rinks and those used by the general public for recreational purposes.

-(6) "Manufacturer" includes any person, firm, association, partnership, corporation, governmental entity, organization, or joint venture that produces any product that contains or uses hydrofluorocarbons or is an importer or domestic distributor of such a product.
+6. "Manufacturer" includes any person, firm, association, partnership, corporation, governmental entity, organization, or joint venture that produces any product that contains or uses hydrofluorocarbons or is an importer or domestic distributor of such a product.

-(7) "Person" means an individual, partnership, franchise holder, association, corporation, a state, a city, a county, or any subdivision or instrumentality of the state.
+7. "Person" means an individual, partnership, franchise holder, association, corporation, a state, a city, a county, or any subdivision or instrumentality of the state.

-(8) "Refrigeration equipment" or "refrigeration system" means any stationary device that is designed to contain and use refrigerant.
+8. "Refrigeration equipment" or "refrigeration system" means any stationary device that is designed to contain and use refrigerant.
 "Refrigeration equipment" includes refrigeration equipment used in retail food, cold storage, industrial process refrigeration and cooling that does not use a chiller, ice rinks, and other refrigeration applications.

-(9) "Regulated refrigerant" means a class I or class II substance as listed in Title VI of section 602 of the federal clean air act amendments of November 15, 1990.
+9. "Regulated refrigerant" means a class I or class II substance as listed in Title VI of section 602 of the federal clean air act amendments of November 15, 1990.

-(10) "Residential consumer refrigeration products" has the same meaning as defined in section 430.2 of Subpart A of 10 C.F.R.
+10. "Residential consumer refrigeration products" has the same meaning as defined in section 430.2 of Subpart A of 10 C.F.R.
 Part 430 (2017).

-(11) "Retrofit" has the same meaning as defined in section 152 of Subpart F of 40 C.F.R.
+11. "Retrofit" has the same meaning as defined in section 152 of Subpart F of 40 C.F.R.
 Part 82, as that section existed as of January 3, 2017.

-(12) "Substitute" means a chemical, product, or alternative manufacturing process, whether existing or new, that is used to perform a function previously performed by a class I substance or class II substance and any chemical, product, or alternative manufacturing process subsequently developed, adapted, or adopted to perform that function including, but not limited to, hydrofluorocarbons.
+12. "Substitute" means a chemical, product, or alternative manufacturing process, whether existing or new, that is used to perform a function previously performed by a class I substance or class II substance and any chemical, product, or alternative manufacturing process subsequently developed, adapted, or adopted to perform that function including, but not limited to, hydrofluorocarbons.
 "Substitute" does not include 2-BTP or any compound as applied to its use in aerospace fire extinguishing systems.

 ## Section 4
 > This section modifies existing section [70A.15.6410](/rcw/70A_environmental_health_and_safety/70A.015_washington_clean_air_act.md).
 Here is the [modified chapter](rcw/70A_environmental_health_and_safety/70A.015_washington_clean_air_act.md) for context.